bookofproofs/bookofproofs.github.io/_sources/history/18th-century/vega.md

 * The effective use of the heavy mortars, whose angle of elevation had been corrected by Vega, was a major factor in the Austrians taking Belgrade on 8 October 1789.
 * Vega's calculating abilities, often carried on during military campaigns, is clear in his remarkable achievement of calculating π to 140 places, a record which stood for over 50 years.
 * After this treaty had been signed, Vega returned to his teaching position in Vienna.
-* Vega's son Henrik was born in 1791 and, on 20 April 1792, the War of the First Coalition began in which Austria was now fighting the French.
 * Vega was involved in many battles over the following years but also had periods when he was able to concentrate on his mathematics.
 * The year 1753, in which Austria, Prussia, Spain, the United Provinces, and Great Britain allied against France, was a particularly eventful one for Vega.
 * Vega was also part of the Austrian force that captured Fort Louis from the French on 10 November.